matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-hyperchain/locally.md

 2. You can now run transactions and start playing with your hyperchain by using the RPC available at <http://localhost:3050>.

    - Don't forget to deposit some ETH and fund your accounts on your hyperchain.
-To do so follow the instructions below for [Using your hyperchain](#using-your-hyperchain).
+To do so follow the instructions for [Using your hyperchain](#using-your-hyperchain).

 ## Using your hyperchain